clubside/vern-responsive-video/readme.txt

 == Description ==

-Automatically adapt your embedded YouTube videos to the full width of their containers while maintaining the correct aspect ratio.
+Automatically adapt your embedded videos to the full width of their containers while maintaining the correct aspect ratio.

-This is a simple filter that scans each embed on your posts, pages and custom post types, reads the width and height on the IFRAME and adds a style attribute including CSS `width`, `height` and `aspect-ratio` properties.
+This is a simple filter that scans each embed on your posts, pages and custom post types, reads the width and height on the `iframe` and adds a style attribute including CSS `width`, `height` and `aspect-ratio` properties.

+Currently supporting YouTube, Vimeo, WordPress/VideoPress and DailyMotion.

 == Installation ==